The government has made available additional funding for a Local Authority Discretionary Grants Fund.

 - Only businesses which were trading on 11 March 2020 are eligible for this scheme

-Businesses, or business owners who are eligible for any of the government business support schemes listed below are ineligible for this scheme.
-Please check you eligibility before application to avoid the council reclaiming any grants mistakenly awarded.
+Businesses or business owners who are eligible for any of the government business support schemes listed below are ineligible for this scheme.
+Check your eligibility before application using the links provided to avoid the clawback of any grants mistakenly awarded.

-These are grants and so do not have to be repaid.
-However they do count as taxable income should the business be in overall profit by the end of the financial year.
+This funding is in the form of grants and so does not have to be repaid.
+However the funding does count as taxable income should the business be in overall profit by the end of the financial year.

-Payments of up to and including £10,000 can be provided under the De Minimis State Aid rules, meaning applicants can receive up to €200,000 (approx £178,600) of aid within a three year period.
+Payments made under Lancaster City Council’s Discretionary Grants Fund of up to and including £10,000 can be provided under the De Minimis State Aid rules, meaning applicants can receive up to up to €200,000 (approx £178,600) of aid within a three fiscal year period.

 Potential applicants who are part of a wider organisation should ensure that they are not in danger of breaking State Aid rules before applying.

-The Council will not accept deliberate manipulation and fraud.
-Any business caught falsifying their records to gain additional grant money will face prosecution and any funding issued will be subject to claw back
+Lancaster City Council does not accept deliberate manipulation and fraud.
+Any business caught falsifying their records to gain additional grant money will face prosecution and any funding issued will be subject to clawback.

-Paper applications should be returned to: Business Support, Lancaster Town Hall, Dalton Square, Lancaster, LA1 1PJ
+Paper applications should be returned to: Business Support, Lancaster City Council, Town Hall, Dalton Square, Lancaster, LA1 1PJ

-Paper applications must be received by the business support team by 30 June 2020.
-An email or phone call acknowledgement can be requested.
+Paper applications must be received by the business support team by 28 August 2020.
+An email or telephone acknowledgement can be requested.